randiPalguna/Algorithm/README.md

 # Algorithm
-List of Algorithm in C Programming Language
+List of Algorithms in C Programming Language